Stephanie McIntosh: 2004–2007: Music career

 McIntosh's music career began in 2004 when her version of the song "Santa Claus Is Coming to Town" was included on the album The Spirit of Christmas 2004.
 She recorded her debut demo single, "Happiest Day of My Life", in March 2005.

 In April 2006, McIntosh signed a multi-album deal with Universal Music Australia.

 The two years that McIntosh spent making the album was turned into a reality TV show The Steph Show, produced by Tom Nichols and Arnon Woolfson.
 The show debuted on Network Ten on 28 July 2006, the day before the release of her debut single, "Mistake", and finished on 15 September 2006, the date the music video for her second single Tightrope was released.

 Her debut single, "Mistake", was released on 29 July 2006 and premiered on Australian radio on 26 June 2006.
-It debuted on the ARIA Charts at #3, and was certified Gold in August 2006, with shipments of over 35,000 units.
+It debuted on the ARIA Charts at No. 3, and was certified Gold in August 2006, with shipments of over 35,000 units.

 "Tightrope", the second single to be lifted off the album, made the Australian top 20.
-The album debuted and peaked at #4 on the ARIA Charts and at #1 on the Australasian Charts and was also accredited Gold.
+The album debuted and peaked at No. 4 on the ARIA Charts and at No. 1 on the Australasian Charts and was also accredited Gold.

-The third single, written by McIntosh, "So Do I Say Sorry First?", was not as successful as her previous singles, peaking at number #34 on the ARIA Singles Chart.
+The third single, written by McIntosh, "So Do I Say Sorry First?", was not as successful as her previous singles, peaking at number No. 34 on the ARIA Singles Chart.

 A special re-packaged edition of the album Tightrope was released on 19 March 2007.
 At her appearance on Habbo Hotel on 8 March 2007 McIntosh confirmed that the re-packaged edition will feature remixes of the singles released from Tightrope as well as the bonus track "Catching My Breath".
 She also confirmed that a second season of The Steph Show was in the pipeline.
 In mid-May 2007, she released her demo single, "In My Skin".
 McIntosh was also nominated for "Spankin' New Artist" at the 2006 MTV Australia Video Music Awards, at which she also performed "So Do I Say Sorry First?"
-Due to no musical backing on the night, her performance was cut from later screenings of the show.

 McIntosh performed at university bars and nightclubs across the UK from September to November 2007 to build her popularity there.